jls/nightwatch-html-reporter/README.md

 	/* String.
 The filename that the html report will be saved as. */
 	reportFilename: 'generatedReport.html',

+	/* Boolean.
+If true, we append the last suite name to the report filename. */
+	separateReportPerSuite: false,

 	/* String.
 The theme that will be used to generate the html report.
 		This should match a directory under the lib/themes directory. */
 	themeName: 'default',